Super-Guesser/ctf/2021/pbctf 2021/README.md

 }
 ```

 We can't pass unclosed HTML text to this method normally because it gets fixed before reaching there (that HTML structure fixing phase).
-However we can do it with using that bug in `removeReservedKeywords` function.
+However we can do it using that bug in `removeReservedKeywords` function.

 ```
 <c<cke:encoded></cke:encoded>ke:encoded>%3Cimg src=1 onerror="alert()"</c<cke:encoded></cke:encoded>ke:encoded>